Guillermo Del Toro Movies Ranked

 Since the 1980s, Guillermo Del Toro has been spooking audiences with his fantasy-horror directorial style, imaginative characters and strange yet mesmerising stories.
-His ten short films (eight still remain unreleased), were merely a teaser for the feature films that were yet to come; a career of independent and studio-driven fantasy projects that have promised creatively designed, empathetic explorations of the human condition time and time again since his debut feature Cronos in 1993.
-With an adaptation of Carlo Collodi’s novel The Adventures of Pinocchio in the pipeline, and writing credits for the upcoming 2020 remake of The Witches, Del Toro is en route to becoming one of the most prominent and powerful filmmakers in Hollywood (if he isn’t already).
+His ten short films (eight still remain unreleased) were merely a teaser for the feature films that were yet to come; a career of independent and studio-driven fantasy projects that have promised creatively designed, empathetic explorations of the human condition time and time again since his debut feature Cronos in 1993.
+With an Oscar to his name and a reputation that tells of one of the most respected filmmakers in Hollywood, Del Toro is en route to becoming one of the most prominent and powerful filmmakers in the world (if he isn’t already).

-In this edition of Ranked, we at The Film Magazine are taking a look at Guillermo Del Toro’s ten feature films and rank them worst to best in terms of artistic merit, critical reception and audience perception.
+In this edition of Ranked, we at The Film Magazine are taking a look at Guillermo Del Toro’s eleven feature films and ranking them from worst to best in terms of artistic merit, critical reception and audience perception.

 Recommended for you: 10 Best Horror Movies of the 2010s